panaverse/defi-dapps-solidity-smart-contracts/README.md

-# Solidity Smart Contracts: Building DeFi DApps and Protocoals for the Ethereum Blockchain
+# Solidity Smart Contracts: Building DeFi DApps and Protocols for the Ethereum Blockchain

 This repository will provide a latest updated learning resource for Solidity, Dapp, and DeFi developers.